 What is required in order to bring a successful claim?

-What is required will depend to a large extent on the act complained of.
+What is required will depend on the act complained of.
 For example, if there is a claim for misapplication of company funds, evidence will need to be put forward to show that the funds were removed or misapplied, to the civil standard of ‘balance of probabilities’.

-There are also basics that are need for all claims, such as proving that the person against whom the claim is made was a director or officer, or in whatever capacity they are being claimed against, at the time of the misconduct.
+There are also basics that are needed for all claims, such as proving that the person was a director or officer, or in whatever capacity they are being claimed against, at the time of the misconduct.

 As well as proving that the misfeasance took place, it will also need to be shown that the company suffered a loss as a result of the misfeasance.